Encrypted

 Baltimore Police switches to encrypted radio systems, becoming the largest agency in Maryland to delay public communications.
 Real-time scanner access ends.

-Baltimore is under a federal consent decree that specifically requires transparency reforms.
-The DOJ found the department engaged in patterns of misconduct that violated constitutional rights.
-Yet the same department, still under federal oversight, chose to eliminate one of the primary tools the public had for monitoring police activity in real time.
+Baltimore is under a federal consent decree that requires transparency reforms.
+The DOJ documented systematic constitutional violations.
+The same department, still under federal monitoring, then eliminated one of the public's few tools for watching police activity in real time.

 "BPD will implement community policing initiatives that promote... transparency and accountability."